Conservatives slam Trump for not getting his border wall from Congress

 Breaking News Emails

-WASHINGTON — Last night, the Senate passed a stopgap measure to keep the government open until February 8 – without the $5 billion that Trump wants for his border wall — and the House is expected to take up the legislation today.
+WASHINGTON — Last night, the Senate passed a stopgap measure to keep the government open until Feb.
+8 — without the $5 billion that President Donald Trump wants for his border wall — and the House is expected to take up the legislation today.

 And some prominent conservative voices aren’t happy about it.
 At all.
 “It is now crystal clear that one of two things is true: Either Trump never intended to build the wall and was scamming voters all along, or he has no idea how to get it done and zero interest in finding out,” Ann Coulter writes.